JakubDziworski/JakubDziworski.github.io/_posts/2016-03-23-enkel_5_classes.md

  * class declaration consist of className followed by body inside curly brackets
  * the body is the same thing as it used to be in prototype - variable declaration or prints

-This is how the parse tree looks after modifications:
+This is how the parse tree looks after modifications (You can live preview parse tree using intellij plugin - https://www.youtube.com/watch?v=h60VapD1rOo):

 ![Parse Tree](/assets/media/enkel_5/class_parse_tree.gif)